8907 Lake Shore Boulevard "Loch Hame"

 Sublot 8 in the Bratenahl Allotment

 Liberty and Delia Holden acquired their Bratenahl homestead from William Gordon on June 10, 1881, the same day Gordon purchased it from Abel Fairbanks.
-There were two entrances to the property: one on Bratenahl Lane (East 88th Street and the other on Salisbury Avenue (Holden Lane).
+There were two entrances to the property: one on Bratenahl Lane (East 88th Street and Salisbury Avenue) (Holden Lane).

 The Holdens lived at 7809 Euclid Avenue and summered in the Fairbank’s frame home on the property before deciding to raze the frame home.
 They commissioned architect Charles Schweinfurth to design a sandstone-clad thirty-four room Tudor manor house to accommodate the seven Holden children.

 The home, completed in 1899, included a greenhouse and servants’ quarters.
-A Georgian coach house was built some years after completion of the main house.
+A Georgian coach house was built some years after the completion of the main house.
 “Loch Hame” became their primary home after selling their Euclid Avenue home in 1905.
 The name, Loch Hame, was inspired by Liberty Holden's love of the poetry of Robert Burns.

 The interior of the house had either mahogany or quartered oak woodwork.
 Mahogany doors throughout were two inches thick.

 Windsor and Delia White took Loch Hame as their primary home on November 1, 1916, when they moved from 9432 Lake Shore Boulevard.
 During their residency, a large Georgian-style garage was completed in 1924 to provide additional quarters for cars and staff.
 A greenhouse was also added.
 The current address is 9303 and 9305 Holden Lane.

 Refusing to sell to his relatives, Guerdon placed the property in the hands of a flamboyant realtor who ran ads cajoling the Village to permit the commercial use of the property out of gratitude for all the Holden family had done for the Village.
 As if this wasn't embarrassing enough, the realtor offered the property for sale in small parcels, so limited that the purchaser of the manor house would own neither entrance gate.
-By this time, any supposed debt owed to the family was forgotten in the general outrage which ensued.
+By this time, any supposed debt owed to the family was forgotten in the general outrage.